konsumer/arc-example/README.md

 # install tools & dependencies
 npm i

-# generate whatever is defined in .arc
+# generate stubs for whatever is defined in .arc, in src/
 npm run init

 # start a local dev-server